 Factsheet 18 - Asylum Support for Survivors of Domestic Abuse

 This Factsheet looks at the Home Office (HO) guidance dealing with how the HO, its housing contractors and Migrant Help (MH) should react when an asylum-seeker experiences domestic abuse (DA) in the UK and needs safe housing and support.
-Updated 17 December 2024.
+Updated August 2025.

 In this Factsheet

-- Who does the guidance apply to?
+- Who do the Home Office policies apply to?

 - Definition of domestic abuse

-- Women already on asylum support
+- When domestic abuse is disclosed by a woman already on asylum support

-- Acsessing refuge accommodation
+- Accessing refuge accommodation

-- Refuge Move on
+- Refuge move on

 - Specialist advice